arthurbicego/arthurbicego/README.md

 ## Arthur Bicego Quintaneira

-I decided to switch my career from Finance to IT because I imagined it would be really cool to work with programming.
+I decided to switch my career from Finance to IT because I thought it would be awesome to work as a programmer.
 And I was right!

-Now, I'm a grateful full-stack software engineer.
+Now, I am a full-stack developer.

 ## Skills and Experience